-Before opening those enticing seed catalogs with the beautiful photos, it is a good (actually great) idea to take stock of which heirloom tomato varieties performed well for you last year.
-Memories always seem to lean toward the extremes (it was a horrible variety that didn’t produce anything worth eating, or it was the best tasting, most prolific variety I’ve ever grown).
+Before opening those enticing seed catalogs with the beautiful photos, it is a good idea to take stock of which tomatoes performed well for you last year.
+This will help you make your selection based on the unique qualities of heirloom tomato varieties for your area.

 In general, the orange heirloom tomatoes tend to be sweet (much sweeter than yellow low-acid tomatoes).
 They often have a slight tropical, spicy flavor.
 This sweet, fruity flavor is why Sun Gold cherry tomatoes are so popular.
-From largest to smallest of the orange heirlooms:
+This photo shows my favorite orange tomatoes and yellow heirloom tomato varieties:

 Persimmon Orange – I have always grown Persimmon, primarily because I have a taste memory of a Persimmon grown in 1999 as the best tomato I had ever tasted.
 It has never lived up to that intense flavor in subsequent years, but it is always reliably good.
 Attributes include: large, relatively late season, meaty, sweet to very sweet, disease resistant, good yields for a large tomato.
 Always a staple orange tomato for me.

-Kellogs – I alternate between Kellogs and Nebraska Wedding and cannot tell the difference between them in most years.
+Kelloggs – I alternate between growing Kellogs and Nebraska Wedding varieties and cannot tell the difference between them in most years.
 Attributes: reliable, blemish free, main-season, sweet – but less intensely fruity than Persimmon, medium size, long season yields.

 People generally think of yellow tomatoes as low-acid and mild, which many of them are.
 Some, however are quite tangy with a slight citrus flavor and are in no way mild.
 Hughs, Manyel and Great White lean toward the mild sweet side, with Limmony tending to be tangy with higher acid.